elradinn/elradinn/README.md

 ### Hi there 👋
-I’m a full-stack developer working with Laravel and React (or Next.js), currently learning Python and exploring AI/ML through hands-on projects.
+I’m a full-stack developer working with Laravel + React and Next.js, currently learning Python and exploring AI/ML through hands-on projects.

 #